cs1302uga/cs1302-c4-alpha/README.rst

 supposed to *be*.
 If your submission does not satisfy a non-functional requirement listed in this section, then the requirement's point total is deducted from your submission grade.

-:Structure (10/100):
-   TODO.

-:Environment (100):
+:Environment and Structure (100):
-   This project must be implemented in Java 17, and it must compile and run correctly on Odin using the specific version of Java 17 that is setup according to the instructions provided by your instructor.
-Graders are instructed not to modify source code when they attempt to compile a submission.
+   This project must must compile and run correctly on |server| using the specific version of Java that is enabled by the CSCI 1302 shell profile.

+   Your directory structure and package structure should match the structure of the starter code.
+   You should not modify the location of any of the provided ``.java`` files.
+You should also not modify the package statement in any of the provided ``.java`` file.

+   The location of the default package for source code should be a direct sub-directory of
+   |ttslug| called ``src``.
+The only ``.java`` files that you should include are your modified
+   versions of the ones in the starter code -- **you should NOT add any additional source code files**.
+   Both``ConnectFour.java`` and ``ConnectFourDriver.java`` are expected to compile on |server|
+   using the commands provided in the compilation instructions that are included earlier in this document.
+Since the code that you submit is expected to compile, the graders will, in most cases, not modify your source code to resolve a compilation issue.

+   The location of the default package for compiled code should be a sub-directory of |ttslug|
+   called ``bin``.
+If you include compiled code with your submission, then it will be ignored.
+   Graders are instructed to recompile your submission on |server| code prior to testing your submission.

+   If a problem is encountered for your submission that is explicitly described above, then 100 points will be subtracted from your earned point total; however, if the problem is compilation-related or structure-related and NOT explicitly described above, then 10 points or 100 points will be subtracted from your earned point total, depending on the severity of the issue.

 :Code Style (20):
    Every ``.java`` file that you include as part of your submission for this project must be in valid style as defined in the `CS1302 Code Style Guide <styleguide>`_.
-All of the individual code style guidelines listed in that document are part of this single non-functional requirement.
-This requirement is all or nothing.
+All of the individual code style guidelines listed in the style guide document are considered for this this requirement.

+   If ``check130`` on |server| reports any style violations for your submission, then 20 points will be subtracted from your earned point total, regardless of the number of violations.

    .. _styleguide: https://github.com/cs1302uga/cs1302-styleguide